katrinabrock/bookdown-heavy-testing/README.md

 ```
 4. Commit and push submodule changes to your `bookdown-heavy-testing` fork.
 5. Make a PR and wait for CI.
 (Good idea to mark it as a draft, since it is not intended to be merged.)
 6. Examine the diff.
-Scroll to the bottom of the `build docker container` github action log.
-You'll see the diff.
-Manually compare this diff to the analagous diff in main.
-The `bookdown-heavy-testing` `main` diff will show you the "expected differences" due to non determinism.
-Any changes that show up in your diff, but not in the `main` diff are likely the result of your changes.
+Within the github action "Results" has which files and lines changed and "Full Results" has the actual changes.

 ## Testing new changes in **your** bookdown branch